Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 Look at your text, and add space between the sentences.
 Only keep short sentences together.

 If you have included links, make space around them to allow room for a thumb to click on a smartphone.
+Learn how to write for mobile readers.

 Make sure your internal links open in the same tab and all external links open in a new tab.
 In this way, you will keep your reader on your site for much longer.